-- 1. Projects that serve as a component of an overall HOPE VI revitalization effort.

-- 2. Rehabilitation projects.

-- 3. Adaptive reuse projects.

-- 4. Other new construction projects.
+- 1. Projects that serve as a component of an overall HOPE VI revitalization effort. - 2.
+Rehabilitation of existing rent restricted housing. - 3.
+Rehabilitation of projects consisting of entirely market-rate units. - 4.
+Adaptive reuse projects. - 5.
+Other new construction projects.

 Applications will only be allocated bond authority if there is enough remaining after awarding all eligible applications in higher priority levels.
-Within each category, applications seeking the least amount of authority per low-income unit will have priority..
+Within each category, applications seeking the least amount of authority per low-income unit will have priority.